danpellegrino/NYISO-Complementarity-Climate-Analysis/README.md

 1. `waveletcomp_analysis.R`: An R script that contains the code for the signal processing analysis using the WaveletComp package.
 2. `plotting.R`: An R script that contains the code for generating plots from the analysis.

-## Data

-The `data/` directory contains the data used in the project.
-The data is organized into the following files:

-1. `signal_data.csv`: A CSV file containing the raw signal data used in the analysis.

 ## Output